wmww/Pinecone/readme.md

 * Functions that can take left and right inputs, and can return values
 * Strings

-the following features are coming soon:
+the following features are coming soon:'

 * Pass-by-reference
 * Proper classes (pass-by-reference needed)
 * Arrays for any type